Unraveling the Mirage of Safety: South Jersey's Tesla Owners Encounter Hostility

 3. Technological Resistance:

-– A subset of the population remains skeptical of autonomous technology and rapid digitalization.
+– A subset of the population remains sceptical of autonomous technology and rapid digitalisation.
 As Tesla is at the forefront of these changes, it can become a target for those resistant to such advancements.

 How to Stay Safe as a Tesla Owner